 Market research surveys can help a company understand the price elasticity of demand for their products.
 Having an elastic product means small fluctuations in price cause larger fluctuations in customer demand, while having an inelastic product means customers are largely ambivalent about changes in price.
 Price elasticity is one of the data points you need to understand to determine if it’s time to raise prices. – Vincent Phamvan, Vyten Career Coaching

 3. You’ve added a feature that justifies an increase.

 It’s time to raise your prices if you’ve added a feature that allows you to justify the increase.
-For example, we recently added a new service to our social media marketing called Pipeline Social.
+For example, we recently added a new service to our social media marketing called LinkedIn Lead Boost.
 Clients will pay more to get more value for their business, so you need to sell the new feature to its full potential. – Scott Scully, Abstrakt Marketing Group

 4. Demand is high and supply is low.